TX to Ae

 Of the basic passive electronic components, inductors are the least well-behaved.
 They have substantial RF resistance, which varies with frequency, and they have substantial self-capacitance, which may easily give rise to self-resonance in the frequency-range of interest.
 Air-cored inductors are also sensitive to environmental factors, they are difficult to make accurately, and the introduction of adjustable magnetic cores (slugs) may give rise to further frequency dependent variations of reactance and resistance.
 Inductors might therefore seem to be the least prepossessing of candidates for construction of voltage dividers; that is, until we allow mutual inductance between the two coils and turn the assembly into an auto-transformer.

 In the central diagram above, we take the inductive splitter idea to its logical conclusion by using a true transformer.
-A bridge based on such an arrangement is known as a 'transformer ratio-arm bridge' (TRAB), and (according to the technical author of Hatfield Instruments [See LE300/A handbook]) this approach was developed in the 1940s by Mayo of the BBC Research Department.
+A bridge based on such an arrangement is known as a 'transformer ratio-arm bridge' (TRAB), and this approach was developed in the 1940s by Gilbert Mayo of the BBC Research Department [50], [LE300/A handbook].
 A true transformer gives the additional benefit of DC isolation from the generator, and permits optimisation of the loading relationship between the generator and bridge network.

 The auto transformer and the tapped isolation transformer have the advantage that any imperfections in behaviour manifest themselves in both outputs, and so tend to cancel.
 The third option (above right) therefore appears to be less promising, because any phase or magnitude errors in the transformer output V1 will be transferred into the relationship between V2 and V1.
 Such errors can be taken into account however, provided that the transformer is operating within a defined pass-band; and compensation for residual errors is possible.
 Later on moreover, we will return to the point that the purpose of the voltage splitter is not to provide a power supply, but to establish the ratio between a voltage sample and a current sample.
 If the ratio can be established in some other way (which it can) then only one voltage sample is required.

-The resistive, capacitive, and transformer voltage splitting networks introduced above should be regarded as the basic building blocks for the ratio arms of Christie or Blumlein-type bridges.
-Later on however, when we start to deviate from the Christie topology, we will return to the idea of using voltage sampling networks which have frequency dependent outputs; not so that we can make bridges which are unnecessarily complicated and difficult to understand, but so that we can tailor the frequency response of the voltage sampling network in order to compensate for the amplitude and phase errors in the output of the current sampling network.
+The resistive, capacitive, and transformer voltage splitting networks introduced above should be regarded as the basic building blocks for the ratio arms of Wheatstone-Christie or Blumlein bridges.
+Later on however, when we start to deviate from the Wheatstone topology, we will return to the idea of using voltage sampling networks that have frequency dependent outputs; not so that we can make bridges that are unnecessarily complicated and difficult to understand, but so that we can tailor the frequency response of the voltage sampling network in order to compensate for the amplitude and phase errors in the output of the current sampling network.

 © D W Knight 2007.